Subspace configurations and low degree points on curves: Introduction

 \subsection{Acknowledgements}

-We would like to thank Dan Abramovich, Juliette Bruce, Brendan Hassett, Eric Larson, Daniel Litt, and Alexander Petrov for helpful conversations and communications.
-We would also like to express our admiration for the foundational papers of Harris--Silverman \cite{Harris-Silverman1991}, Abramovich--Harris \cite{Abramovich-Harris1991}, Debarre--Fahlaoui \cite{Debarre-Fahlaoui1993}, and Frey \cite{frey1994} that inspired our work on this subject.
+We thank Dan Abramovich, Juliette Bruce, Tangli Ge, Brendan Hassett, Eric Larson, Daniel Litt, Alexander Petrov, and Bianca Viray for helpful conversations and communications.
+We also thank the anonymous referees for a careful reading of our paper and helpful comments.
+Finally, we express our admiration for the foundational papers of Harris--Silverman \cite{Harris-Silverman1991}, Abramovich--Harris \cite{Abramovich-Harris1991}, Debarre--Fahlaoui \cite{Debarre-Fahlaoui1993}, and Frey \cite{frey1994} that inspired our work on this subject.
 This material is partly based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while B.K. participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2020 semester.
 I.V.~was partially supported by a NSF MSPRF under DMS-1902743 and by DMS-2200655.